zama-ai/fhevm-react-template/README.md

 npx hardhat verify-deployed --address [CONFIDENTIAL_ERC20_ADDRESS] --contract contracts/MyConfidentialERC20.sol:MyConfidentialERC20 --args "Naraggara,NARA" --network sepolia
 ```

-Note that you should replace the address placeholder `[CONFIDENTIAL_ERC20_ADDRESS]` by the concrete address that is logged when you run the `pnpm deploy-sepolia` deployment script.
+Note that you should replace the address placeholder `[CONFIDENTIAL_ERC20_ADDRESS]` by the concrete address that is logged when you run the `npm run deploy-sepolia` deployment script.

 ### Syntax Highlighting